Vilax/ScipionTomoTutorial_HIV/HIVtutorial.md

 The protocol can be executed with default parameters:

-- **Input tilt series**: The dose filtered tilt series.
+- **Input tilt series**: The tilt series to be aligned the dose filtered one is recommened
 - **Use cummulative correlation**: No.
-- **Generate interpolated tilt series**: Yes at bin 4
+- **Generate interpolated tilt series**: Yes at bin 4 (just for visualization purpose)
 - **Tilt axis angle**: Leave it empty.
 It takes the axis orientation from the scipion database.

 > **Warning**: This protocol is quite sensitive to the tilt axis orientation.
 A wrong tilt axis orientation can be the suspicious of casting unusual results.
 If a wrong tilt axis orientation was imported, the tilt axis can be fixed in the tilt axis form of this protocol.

 > **Note**: The output of this protocol is a set of tilt series.
-In the summary the output tilt series present a `+ali` flag.
-This flag informs that the tilt series present a transformation matrix (in this case with the estimated shifts). **The +ali indicates that matrix is associated as metadata but not applied to the tilt series**.
+In the summary, the output tilt series presents a `+ali` flag.
+This flag informs about the alignment, the tilt series present an associated transformation matrix (with the estimated shifts). **The +ali indicates that matrix is associated as metadata but not applied to the tilt series**.
 To visualize the algined tilt series the flag of the protocol `generate interpolated tilt-series` must be enable.
-In the summary the interpolated tilt series can be identified with the flag `!interp`.
+In the summary, the interpolated tilt series can be identified with the flag `!interp`.

 ![FormCoarseAlignment](figures/CoarseAlignment.png)

 ### IMOD - generate fiducial model

-Once the prealignment process is finished, it is possible to generate the landmark (fiducial) models associated to the tilt series.
-The protocol `imod - generate fiducial model` can work with fidual and fiducialess samples.
-The objective of the protocol is to define a chains of landmarks to in a later step align the tilt series.
+Once the coarse prealignment process is finished, it is possible to generate the landmark (fiducial) models associated to the tilt series.
+The protocol `imod - generate fiducial model` can work with fiducial and fiducialess samples.
+The objective of the protocol is to define a chains of landmarks to align the tilt series in a later step.

-The landmark (fiducial) model generation consists of a model that provides information of the position of each gold bead in the image.
+The landmark model generation provides information of the position of each gold bead in the image.
 Specifically, it defines the 2D coordinates of one fiducial along all the images in which it has been detected (not necessarily the whole tilt-series).
-Thus, it is possible to track the position of several landmarks along the whole tilt series, making it possible to posteriorly align them, correcting its tilt axis position.
+Thus, it is possible to track the position of several landmarks along the whole tilt series, a posterior step will align the tilt series based on these landmarks.
 If the sample is fiducialless, then the landmarks will be centers of some patches defined in the tilt images.

-We will use as input of this algorithm the previous non-interpolated Tilt Series from coarse prealignment with the next parameters:
+We will use as input of this algorithm the previous *non-interpolated* Tilt Series from coarse prealignment with the next parameters:

 - **Model generation**: Make seed and Track.
 This is the fiducial based alignment
 - **Tilt series**: The output of the imod - coarse prealignment